davidc6/cs-knowledge/notes/socket.md

 Socket programming is a way of connecting two nodes on a network to communicate with each other.

+## Socket limits

+* 64K per client per server limit.
+Real limit is file descriptors.
+(Reference?)

 ## Resources

-* (Book) The Linux Programming Interface: A Linux and UNIX System Programming Handbook
+* (book) The Linux Programming Interface: A Linux and UNIX System Programming Handbook
-* (Book) Unix Network Programming, Volume 1: The Sockets Networking API
+* (book) Unix Network Programming, Volume 1: The Sockets Networking API
-* (Book) Beej's Guide to Network Programming
+* (book / html) Beej's Guide to Network Programming - http://beej.us/guide/bgnet/
+* (book) Computer Networking: A Top-Down Approach